About us

 Annually on September 10th

 No real event here, we just usually get together on what was Jack's Birthday and celebrate the greatest guy to ever walk through the doors to this bar.
 He was the King of Happy Hour and we named our Happy Hour after him.
+To learn more about Jack, check this out: Jack Smead Video

 11th St. Bar is the long-standing Official home of the New York Liverpool Supporters Club.
 Although LFCNY has expanded their reach with new bars, membership is still handled exclusively at the 11th St. Bar (on match days only).